tewha/PreviewConfusion/README.md

 ![short_message](./assets/short_message.png)

 Things have gone so horribly wrong here, and not in the direction I was expecting.
 The preview area is smaller despite having more content.
+But then the ContextMenu preview gets swole.
 Why does this short message get high white bars above and below it?

 ### Long Message